SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_page_d_.page.md

 ▸ **nextText**(`value`: string): *[Page](_pages_page_d_.page.md)*

-Set the text of the next page link.
-Defaults to "Next"
+Set the text of the next page link (defaults to "Next").
+Only applies if style is `SPLASH`

 **Parameters:**